- Application Questions

 Some students need to take placement tests in English, math and/or foreign language in order to be placed in the correct course level.
 These tests must be taken by June 1.
 Students who fail to take their placement tests may not be able to register for fall classes during Pirate Adventure.

 Login at PirateNet.shu.edu to see your required placement tests.
-Your login information will be mailed to you in March if you have paid your tuition deposit.
+Your login information will be mailed to you in early February if you have paid your tuition deposit.
 Testing is based upon your SAT or ACT score as well as your major.
 Only placement tests that you need to take will appear in PirateNet.
 If you do not need to take any placement tests, none will appear.
-For math, an SAT score of 680 or above (for ACT, 33 or above) will exempt you from the math placement.
-For English, an SAT Writing score of 550 or above will exempt you from the placement test.
 If a foreign language placement test appears, you only need to take it if you plan on continuing a language from high school or spoken at home.
 Anyone planning on taking a new language does not need to the language placement test.

 Questions about placement testing?
 Contact Freshmen Studies at (973) 761-9740 or email@example.com.